Markovian Gaussian Process Variational Autoencoders: Experiments

 \section{Experiments}

 We present 3 sets of experiments: rotating MNIST, Mujoco action data and spatiotemporal data modelling.
-We benchmark MGPVAE against a variety of continuous and discrete time models, such as GPVAE \citep{fortuin_gp-vae_2020}, SVGPVAE \citep{jazbec_scalable_2021}, KVAE \citep{fraccaro2017disentangled}, VRNN \citep{chung2015recurrent}, LatentODE \citep{rubanova2019latent} and sparse variational multioutput GP (MOGP).
+We benchmark MGPVAE against a variety of continuous and discrete time models, such as GPVAE \citep{fortuin_gp-vae_2020}, SVGPVAE \citep{jazbec_scalable_2021}, KVAE \citep{fraccaro2017disentangled}, VRNN \citep{chung2015recurrent}, LatentODE \citep{rubanova2019latent}, CRU (\citet{schirmer2022modeling}; only report RMSE as it was not originally conceived as a generative model) and sparse variational multioutput GP (MOGP).
 We evaluate the performances using both test negative log-likelihood (NLL) and root mean squared error (RMSE).
-See further experimental setup details and results in Appendix~\ref{appendix:experiments}.
+We implemented each model across different libraries (JAX, PyTorch and TensorFlow) due to varying suitabilities and tried our best to optimise each implementation for fairness of comparison.
+All wall-clock time computations are done on NVIDIA RTX-3090 GPUs with 24576MiB RAM.
+See further experimental details and results in Appendix~\ref{appendix:experiments}.